Fahrek/caligrafy-vue-course/README.md

 ## Are there any course requirements or prerequisites?
 - Basic Knowledge of PHP
 - Basic Knowledge of MySql
+- Basic Knowledge of Caligrafy
 - Basic Knowledge of HTML/CSS/Javascript
+- Basic Knowledge of Vue JS

 ## Who this course is for:
 - Beginner PHP developers